{/*

 6. Go all-in on retention

 Such efforts must start with a calculation of your existing customer retention rate.
-To do it, you must first select a statistically significant time period of at least one month.
+To do it, you must first select a statistically significant period of at least one month.
 Then, calculate your total number of existing customers at the beginning and end of the period.

 Next, figure out how many new customers you added during the period.
 Subtracting your new customers from your end total will tell you how many existing customers you ended the period with.
 If you divide that by your starting figure and divide the result by 100, you will end up with your customer retention percentage.